vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/Export-WsaJsonSpec.md

 ### -useContentLibrary

-Switch to deploy the Workspace ONE Access OVA from a vSphere Content Library.
+Use a vSphere Content Library to deploy the Workspace ONE Access OVA.

 ```yaml
 Type: SwitchParameter